-Does my horse need a new halter?
+Does your horse need a new halter?

 - Critical parts are frayed, torn, or damaged.
 As touch as nylon and leather are, they still wear and can fray and tear.

 - The leather has started to crack.
 Once this happens, the fibers in the leather that hold it together are damaged beyond what any conditioner or oil can do.
+Cracked leather can and will fail, it’s best to totally replace.

 - Part of the leather has snapped off.
-While this isn’t usually an emergency, do you have less to work with.
+While this isn’t usually an emergency, do you have less to work with?
 What remains of the leather may also be compromised if it’s near a hole or a critical seam.

 - A snap or metal ring is broken.
 Most leather repair shops can replace them!
-This is more of a halter emergency, as you horse could be poked by a wayward piece of metal, or your horse could just slide right out of his halter.
+This is more of a halter emergency, as your horse could be poked by a wayward piece of metal, or your horse could just slide right out of his halter.

 - It doesn’t quite fit.
 This happens quite often with young horses, but also very hairy horses that grow so much hair that they literally double in size.
 Most halters are adjustable to a degree.
-This may also be a legit excuse to get the blinged out halter you have your eye on.
+This may also be a legit excuse to get blinged out halter you have your eye on.

-- You don't have a halter with a break-away crown piece.
-The halter must be able to snap - period!
+- You don’t have a halter with a break-away crown piece.
+The halter must be able to snap – period!
+If you love your nylon halter, just add an inexpensive leather crown piece to it and have some peace of mind.